marloquemegusta/tensorflow_object_detection_guide/README.md

 ## Training the model
 If everything went fine, you can now open the included jupyter notebook.
 It will guide you through the following steps:
 - Check the installation of the API
 - Creation of the proper dataset.
-Train, test and evaluation splits will be produced and each of them will be converted to coco format and finally to tfrecord files
+Train, test and evaluation splits will be produced and each of them will be converted to coco format in case we predict masks.
+In case we predict only bounding boxes we convert our dataset to a csv and a series of xml files.
+Finally we convert either of this dataset to tfrecords
 - Training the model
 - Exporting the trained model as a frozen inference graph